What the SEND Tribunal is — and what it is not

 - Final position on outcomes sought is clear and consistent

-- Counter-proposals to LA's draft Section F drafted line by line
+- Counter-proposals to local authority's draft Section F drafted line by line

 - Knowledge of the contents of every report you are relying on